 For submission and review, acceptable manuscript file formats include Word.
 Do not submit your manuscript in PDF format.

 The title page should be the first page of your main manuscript file.
 It should include a manuscript title; the full names, highest academic degrees, and affiliations of all authors (if an author’s affiliation has changed since the work was done, the new affiliation also should be listed); name and complete contact information for corresponding author; authors’ contributions and conflict of interest disclosures; and word count (not including title, abstract, acknowledgments, references, tables, and figure legends); and financial disclosure information as a footnote.
 Specify the address to which requests for reprints should be sent.

-Include a structured abstract of no more than 350 words for reports of original data from clinical or basic science investigations and reviews (including meta-analyses).
+Include a structured abstract of no more than 350 words for reports of original data from clinical or basic science investigations and meta-analyses.
 Abstracts should be prepared in JAMA Network style—see instructions for preparing structured abstracts below.
 Original Investigations, Reviews, and Special Articles require abstracts (abstracts for Special Articles should be unstructured, no more than 200 words, and summarize the objective, main points, and conclusions of the article).
 Abstracts are not required for other types of articles (see the Categories of Articles section).